-My family and I had a great time in Disneyland looking for the Easter Bunny in one of the trail rides.
+My family and I had a great time in Disneyland looking for the Easter Bunny on one of the trail rides.

-For today I have my friend Sean Schniederjan, who will be teaching you the inner workings of the one legged squat over the next few days.
+Today I have my friend Sean Schniederjan, who will teach you the inner workings of the one-legged squat over the next few days.

-If you are a man or woman, big or small, and interested in health and strength and teaching others to do the same, you need to be able to do at least 5 rock bottom, clean, under control one legged squats.
+If you are a man or woman, big or small, interested in health and strength and teaching others to do the same, you need to be able to do at least five rock bottom, clean, under control one-legged squats.

 Your imagination might be telling you this is “hardcore.”
 It isn’t.

 Precise ankle mobility.
 Precise hip mobility and stability.
 Balance and control over your lower body and core.
 Precise muscle patterning.
-The ability to maintain strength under the demands of above average flexibility and mobility at the same time.
+The ability to maintain strength under the demands of above-average flexibility and mobility simultaneously.

-You can’t have tight ankles or hips and do a bodyweight one legged squat.
-You can do a weighted one to compensate for poor mechanics, but not a pure bodyweight “pistol.”
+You can’t have tight ankles or hips and do a bodyweight one-legged squat.
+And you can do a weighted one to compensate for poor mechanics, but not a pure bodyweight “pistol.”

 I couldn’t do it for years, but it was easy after learning a few “tricks.”

-I don’t know how to sugar coat this: you can’t be weak and do a one legged squat.
-You can do squat thrusters and mountain climbers with every one else, but not “la pistola,” as they call them in the mountains outside of Spain.
+I don’t know how to sugarcoat this: you can’t be weak and do a one-legged squat.
+You can do squat thrusters and mountain climbers with everyone else, but not “la Pistola,” as they call them, in the mountains outside Spain.

 How much strength do you need?

-So if you weigh 200 pounds, a one legged squat is approximately the same, in terms of load per leg, as front squatting two 70 pound kettlebells, for example.
+So if you weigh 200 pounds, a one-legged squat is approximately the same as front squatting two 70-pound kettlebells, for example, in terms of load per leg.

-That isn’t off the charts strong by any means, but what it tells us is that you can get into the “heavy” neighborhood without relying on any equipment.
-Donnie Thompson, a mountain of a man who squats over 1000 pounds, does his double KB front squats with two 88 pound (40 kg) bells – so we are in the neighborhood.
+That isn’t off the charts strong by any means, but it tells us that you can get into the “heavy” neighborhood without relying on equipment.
+Donnie Thompson, a mountain man who squats over 1000 pounds, does his double KB front squats with two 88 pounds (40 kg) bells – so we are in the neighborhood.

 If you ever find yourself without a squat rack or some kettlebells, you have the freedom to strengthen your legs.

-If you want to quickly turn your leg to jello, go real slow like this:
+If you want to turn your leg to jello quickly, go real slow like this:

 Don’t worry if you have failed.
 I used to be in the same boat.
 It isn’t easy.

-I once heard a trainer who worked with a professional football team say that it would take him 15 minutes to teach this move to professional football players, some of the best athletes around.
+I once heard a trainer who worked with a professional football team say that it would take 15 minutes to teach this move to professional football players, some of the best athletes.

 There are two parts to this puzzle: mobility and strength.

-The “mobility minimum” of a one legged squat is the ability to do a close stance squat.
+The “mobility minimum” of a one-legged squat is the ability to do a close stance squat.
 This is where your two feet are touching.
-There’s a picture here.

 So bring your feet together, touching, and go butt to heel into a squat.
 Having trouble?

-Tomorrow you’ll get a FREE video with 4 simple and easy exercises (bring a light-medium kettlebell) that will INSTANTLY improve your hip and ankle mobility for a close stance squat and eventually a bodyweight one legged squat.
+Tomorrow you’ll get a FREE video with four simple and easy exercises (bring a light-medium kettlebell) that will improve your hip and ankle mobility for a close stance squat and eventually a bodyweight one-legged squat.